worlddatong/AniPDF/README.md

+# AniPDF
 <div align=center>
 <img src="https://github.com/worlddatong/Anisotropic-PDF/blob/main/imgs/10.png"/>
 </div>

-# AniPDF

-# Introduction
-AniPDF is a graphical user interface (GUI) software based on the spherical harmonic method to process anisotropic total scattering data interactively.
+**AniPDF** is a graphical user interface (GUI) software  to process anisotropic total scattering data interactively.

-AniPDF can be employed together with other process programs such as Fit2D and PDFgetX2 to obtain anisotropic PDFs from 2D diffraction patterns.
+The extraction of the X-ray PDF data is usually based on angular integrations of isotropic X-ray structure functions, which is no longer valid for the anisotropic responses of the materials under orientation-dependent stimuli, such as electric field and stress.
+AniPDF, based on the spherical harmonic method, provides an ideal tool to investigate the local structural change under the application of external stimuli.

 # Installation
 Executable versions for Windows and Linux (all 64bit) can be downloaded from: